 For more information about this tire, please refer to our press release or the product section.

-Our goal is to gradually extend the mass balance approach to all our tire plants worldwide.
-The globally recognized certification confirms our compliance with specific sustainability standards and ensures transparency in the traceability of the raw materials used in the production process.
-By certifying the raw materials, we can ensure complete traceability of materials from sustainable sources.
-This is another step towards 100 percent sustainable materials in our tire products by 2050.
+Our goal is to gradually extend this approach to all tire plants worldwide.
+The globally recognized certification confirms compliance with strict sustainability standards and ensures full transparency in the traceability of raw materials.
+This is not just a plan – it’s already happening and marks another milestone on our path to increasing the share of recycled and renewable production materials in our tires to at least 40 percent by 2030.